Regularity theory and geometry of unbalanced optimal transport: The Wasserstein-Fisher-Rao metric

-Existence of Lipschitz solutions to the dual problem has been proved under admissibility condition on the measures in Section \ref{SecExistenceLipschitz}.
-Without these assumptions, existence of potentials can be proved in a less regular space of functions in \cite[Section 6.2]{LMS}.
+for every $(x,y)\in M^2$. \end{proposition} Interestingly this last formulation is exactly the dual formulation of $\on{UOT}$ defined in Proposition \ref{prop:formulationduale} for $c(x,y)=-\log\left(\cos^2\left(d(x,y)\wedge {(\pi / 2)}\right)\right)$ and dual entropy functions $\FF_0^*(x) =\FF_1^*(x)= \FF^*(x) = e^{x} - 1$.
+The existence of Lipschitz solutions to the dual problem is proved in Corollary~\ref{Co:exilip}, under the admissibility condition on the measures, see Section \ref{SecExistenceLipschitz}.
+Without these assumptions, the existence of potentials can be proved in a less regular space of functions, see \cite[Section 6.2]{LMS}.